Why Is My Cat Suddenly Clingy? (Answered & Explained)

 How awesome is that!

-All of these changes can make your cat feel insecure and exhibit attention-seeking behavior towards you.
+All of these changes can make your cat feel insecure and exhibit attention-seeking behavior toward you.

 You Are Pregnant